 Governance is the way in which the University structures itself to ensure that it has effective strategic leadership and executive management in the realisation of its mission.

 - Board of Governors and its sub-committees

 - executive committees

 - legal status

 London Metropolitan University's Access and Participation Plan 2020-21 , Provider 2021-22 Fee Information and Student Protection Plan and Compensation Policy have been approved by the Office for Students.
-The Access and Participation Plan sets out our assessment of performance on access, success and progression, our ambition for the future and the measures we are taking to achieving that ambition.
+The Student Protection Plan was last reviewed by the Board of Governors in June 2022.

 Archived (2019-20): Access and Participation Plan and Resource Plan

 Key areas of governance

 The Board of Governors is the University’s governing body.
 The Board is the supreme authority within the University.